Cowden to Hever walk

 - Go along a fenced-in path on the edge of a field, heading SE.
 In the corner go over a stile, down a few steps and turn left onto a track.
 In 100m keep right at the entrance to “Skipreed”, soon emerging into the top of a large open area.
 Follow the enclosed tree-lined path down between two large fields.

-- At the bottom cross a stile and continue through a wood.
-In 100m follow the path briefly round to the right, but almost immediately turn left by a low wooden marker post onto a narrow path through a belt of trees.
-Go over a stile and keep ahead along the edge of Harden Vineyard?.
+- At the bottom go over a stile and continue through a wood.
+In 100m follow the path briefly round to the right, but almost immediately turn left by a low wooden marker post.
+Follow a narrow path through a belt of trees and along the edge of Harden Vineyard?.

 -